fraser29/hurahura/README.md

 # Configuration

-miresearch uses a miresearch.conf file for configuration.
+hurahura uses a miresearch.conf file for configuration.

 By default miresearch.conf files are search for in the following locations: